Don Z. Zimmerman: Early career

 Ranked sixth in his class of 299, Zimmerman graduated from West Point on 13 June 1929, and was commissioned as a second lieutenant in the United States Army Corps of Engineers, as was normal for high-ranking graduates.
 However, he was detailed to the United States Army Air Corps on 12 September 1929, and two days later became a student at the Air Corps Primary Flying School at March Field, California.
 He then attended the Air Corps Advanced Flying School at Kelly Field, Texas, from which he graduated with his wings on 11 June 1930.
 He was formally transferred to the Air Corps on 11 December 1930, and was posted to Luke Field, Hawaii.

 In July 1931, while practising dive bombing in a Thomas-Morse O-19, a biplane that was the first Air Corps aircraft with a metal fuselage, he failed to pull out in time, and the aircraft struck the ground.
 Observers saw it somersault three times before coming to a halt right-side up.
 The landing gear had sheared off and the engine was later found 440 yd away.
 They expected to find Zimmerman in a similar condition, but he had suffered only a few cuts and bruises and a broken leg.
 The accident permanently deepened his voice, and soon after his hair began turning white.

 Zimmerman married Marion Elizabeth Doherty in Manila on 15 July 1932.
 They had three children, two sons and a daughter.
 He returned to the United States on 26 February 1934, and was posted to Crissy Field, California, where he was promoted to first lieutenant on 1 October 1934, and became a student officer at the California Institute of Technology, once again pursuing a master's degree, but this time a Master of Arts in meteorology.
 His teachers included Sverre Petterssen, a Norwegian meteorologist whose theories of atmospheric circulation revolutionized weather forecasting.
 Zimmerman became an enthusiastic adherent.
 He obtained his master's degree under the supervision of Irving P. Krick, and became the post weather officer at Randolph Field, Texas.
 Considering the manuals on weather forecasting out of date, he and First Lieutenant Thomas S. Moorman wrote a new Weather Manual for Pilots based on Petterssen's teachings.
 He was promoted to captain on 13 June 1939.
+Zimmerman also graduated from the Air Corps Tactical School in 1939.